 Programs Manual Section

-Caretaker Relative (including TMA and Continued Coverage) MA609C
+Caretaker Relative MA609C

 Pregnant Woman

 Child

 Adult

 KidsCare

 The following examples are for several of the most common types of MAGI deductions:

 1) Contributions to a Health Savings Account

 The customer is employed and has Health Savings Account (HSA) contributions deducted from her paycheck every month.
 She provided pay stubs verifying the deductions.
 The amount of the monthly HSA contribution is given as a MAGI deduction.